edsu/diss/parts/12-seeing-software.md

 [@Schwartz:2002].
 So in addition to diversifying the number of actors my study also recognizes the central importance of tracing these power relations, wherever they may lead.
-Given the central role of that computation plays in web archives it particularly important o understanding these power relations from the perspectives of Critical Data Studies [@boyd:2012] and Critical Algorithm Studies [@Seaver:2013].
+Given the central role of that computation plays in web archives it is particularly important to understand these power relations from the perspectives of Critical Data Studies [@boyd:2012] and Critical Algorithm Studies [@Seaver:2013].
 These two theoretical perspectives employ critical theory (e.g. the study of governmentality) to investigate the social conditions of computation when it comes to rest as data, and when it is operationalized in processing (algorithms).

 Finally, my analysis has been greatly informed by the significance of narrative and story.
 These are the stories that my participants shared with me during my